ainvaltin/exerr/README.md

 chain" to the place error originates from.
 Doing it that way (rather than having the stack trace of the first error) gives me much better understanding what happened and what went wrong...

-Some thirdparty error libraries have methods like `err.WithStack()` to record that information but I do not like that.
+Some third-party error libraries have methods like `err.WithStack()` to record that information but I do not like that.
 So errors created with this library capture the stack by default and make it available for loggers via helper methods.